OTA 231 OTA and Special Settings

 Outcomes

-3. Provide training in the use of prosthetic devices.
+3. Demonstrate safe and effective training in the use of prosthetic devices to enhance occupational performance and participation.

 Instructional Mode: